gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud.md

 ---

-To create a link between your Git commit and a Jira issue, developers must include the issue key in the commit comment.
+To link your Git commit to a Jira issue, include the issue key in the commit message.

 &nbsp;